thepushkarp/JFF-Python-Scripts/README.md

 Takes in the text from your clipboard and saves the Phone Numbers and Email Addresses found in it to .txt files.
 It searches for Indian Mobile Phone Numbers, Toll-Free Numbers, Telephone Numbers and Emails using Regular Expressions.

+_Useful if you have a large text data (like a website) and you are searching for phone numbers of emails in that text._

 #### Usage:

 ```py3